 Here, we outline some of our top training tips designed to maximize knowledge retention, minimize cost and give the best likelihood of HIPAA compliance.

 |Keep training sessions short and sweet.
 Your employees will thank you for it.
-Additionally, shorter sessions will improve retention of information.||Include an excess of information – Do employees in the accounts department really need to know an in-depth history of privacy regulation in the US?|
+Additionally, shorter sessions will improve retention of information.||Include an excess of information – Do employees in accounts really need an in-depth history of privacy regulation in the US?|

 |Provide regular training throughout the year.
 This will help keep employees up-to-date, as well as keep HIPAA at the forefront of their minds.||Crowd too many different topics into one session.
 Focus each training class on one or two aspects of HIPAA.|

 |Tailor training courses for different employee roles.
-Doctors do not need the same training as actuaries.||Forget to train BAs.
-CEs may be partially liable if their vendors are discovered to be noncompliant.|
+Healthcare professionals do not need the same training as actuaries.||Forget to ensure BAs are training their workforces.
+CEs may be liable if vendors are discovered to be noncompliant.|

 |Seek help.
 There is no need to reinvent the wheel.
 Many companies offer HIPAA training courses that can be tailored to meet the needs of a healthcare organization or vendor.||Forget to assess the effectiveness of training to ensure that knowledge has been retained by employees.|

 To meet the requirements for HIPAA training for employees referenced in both the HIPAA Privacy and Security Rules, training must be provided on HIPAA policies and cybersecurity.
 HIPAA training must be provided promptly when an employee joints the company or organization – ideally as part of the onboarding process or within days or weeks of commencing employment.
 An example of the elements that should be included in initial training are outlined in the next section.